Algorithm development

 Build your algorithm into a docker image

 Your algorithm boilerplate contains a Dockerfile in the root folder.
-You can build your algorithm into a docker image by running something like:
+Enter the following commands to build your algorithm into a docker image.
+Be sure to replace $myusername with your Dockerhub username.

 BASH

-Use the command docker build to build your algorithm into a docker image.
-Then, push the image with docker push.
+This uses the command docker build to build your algorithm into a Docker image, and then the image is uploaded with docker push.

 Set up a local test environment

-When the algorithm image is built, it is recommended to test locally if it also works with an actual server and nodes - not just using the mock client.
+When the algorithm image is available, it is recommended to test locally if it also works with an actual server and nodes - not just using the mock client.
+In this section, we will test your algorithm via vantage6 on your own machine.
 The easiest way to set up a server and a few nodes locally is with:

 BASH